Stretching Exercises for Dancers

 Stretching Exercises For Dancers

-OPTP Stretch Out Strap with Poster
+Ultra Stretch Out Strap

 Always make sure your body is warm before you stretch.
 It is better to stretch after or during class than at the beginning when your muscles are cold.